yhqfighting/SDRBT/README.md

 ```bash
 python src/main.py
 ```
+## 3. Contact
+Please contact xinglinlin@sdut.edu.cn for help or submit an issue.

-## 3. Citation & Acknowledgement
+## 4. Citation & Acknowledgement
 We are grateful to everyone who contributed to this project.

 If the code and the paper are useful for you, it is appreciable to cite our paper.

-Please contact xinglinlin@sdut.edu.cn for help or submit an issue.